 Eagle Rock: west end, shore entry, huge sea fans around the rock from 40-80 feet (12-24 meters), wide-angle photo area, experienced level

 Blue Cavern Point: to 130 feet (39 meters), east of Two Harbors, wall dive with sea fans, caves and caverns in shallow water, good visibility, drift dive, experienced level

-On Catalina Island there are a limited number of rooms.
+On Catalina Island, there are a limited number of rooms.
 It is advised to book early.
 Pricing runs from around $100/night on up.
 As for the diving, there are several dive shops, most of which are located in Two Harbors or Avalon.
-This website is a good source for the available housing options and can arrange booking: Catalina Island Resorts
+This website is a good source for the available housing options and can arrange a booking:

 For Catalina Express Ferry Service, click here: Catalina Express